aimms/documentation/dataexchange/mapping.rst

 If reading a particular node in the data file, it will first try to bind any indices specified

-* at the node itself thru the :token:`name-binds-to` or :token:`iterative-binds-to` attributes,
+* at the node itself Through the :token:`name-binds-to` or :token:`iterative-binds-to` attributes,
-* at direct child nodes thru the :token:`binds-to` attribute, or
+* at direct child nodes Through the :token:`binds-to` attribute, or
-* at deeper child nodes that make their indices available thru :token:`implicit-binds-to` attributes.
+* at deeper child nodes that make their indices available Through :token:`implicit-binds-to` attributes.

 All elements assiocated with indices bound this way will be maintained in a stack of bound indices.